• Skip to main content

 It can be done!

-So I have some serious experience at this.
+In my read aloud career I've been about to create more than 300 book lists for kids, so I have some serious experience at this.
 (Not to toot my own horn or anything.
-Okay, maybe a little. toot toot)
+Okay, maybe a little.
+Toot toot.)

-With my tips for reading aloud to all the kids at once, you soon will be having the best family read aloud time ever.
+With these tips for reading aloud to all the kids at once, you soon will be having the best family read aloud time ever.

 If your youngest child is a baby, it's easy to sit the baby on your lap, give him something to chew on, or as I used to do, nurse him, while you read to your oldest child.
 But as that baby becomes a toddler, things get a wee more difficult (to put it mildly).